Bannerlord-Modding/Documentation/_docs/scriptcomponentbehaviour.md

 \*\* Note: It is probably better to override `OnInit()` instead of `OnTick()` here.
 Since this is how it was written by TaleWorlds, this example will remain as-is for the time being.

+Possible Reason: Meshes can not be Edited/Set etc in OnInit u have to wait atleast a Tick, else ur Game Crashes